tusharkhatriofficial/tusharkhatriofficial/README.md

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

 - 🔭 I’m currently working on Flutter
-- 🌱 I’m currently learning Dart and Flutter ☺
+- 🌱 I’m currently learning Kotlin and Swift ☺
 - 👯 I’m looking to collaborate with others
 - 🥅 2022 Goals: Study and contribute to Open source projects
 - ⚡ Fun fact: I am the laziest person and that's why I choose to code.